HithwikMagunta/Adversarial-Search-DNN/README.md

 - Non-targeted Attack: Aiming to fool the neural network and output a label different than the original one.
 - Targeted Attack: Intentionally misleading the network to output a specific label designed by the attacker.

 To fool the neural network, we need a special kind of input data called adversarial examples.
 The process of adding these perturbations is fast gradient sign method (FGSM).
-It works by using the gradients of the neural network to create an adversarial example.
+It works by using the gradients of the neural network to create an adversarial example."# Adversarial-Search-DNN"